rabb1tl0ka/ai-llmacpp/README.md

 ### Step 3: Download models (Recommended)

+NOTE: You have to have a [Hugging Face](https://huggingface.co/) account to download the recommended models.

 If you want to get started with some recommended models that just work out-of-the-box, then do this:

 ```bash